TimVanMourik/Porcupine/docs/_documentation/basics_3_node_editor.md

 for more info on manually created input ports, check the section on [file I/O]()).

-Now you know how to build pipelines by initializing and connecting nodes in the workflow-editor and further customizing/adapting your nodes in the node-editor.
+Now you know how to build pipelines by initializing and connecting nodes in the workflow editor and further customizing/adapting your nodes in the node editor.
-But this does not give you anything to really *execute* your pipeline; for this, we need to look at Porcupine's "code-editor" in more detail [in the next section](/Porcupine/documentation/basics/code-editor)!
+But this does not give you anything to really *execute* your pipeline; for this, we need to look at Porcupine's "code editor" in more detail [in the next section](/Porcupine/documentation/basics/code-editor)!